 Avoid Conflict and Create Harmony

 When was the last time you had a disagreement, misunderstanding or conflict with your partner, family member, friend, colleague, manager or customer?
 Do you find yourself getting stressed, frustrated, angry, upset or anxious when you communicate with other people?
-Here is how to avoid conflict and create harmony.
+Here is how to avoid conflict, have confident communication and create harmony.